 Barcelona is amazing.
 It’s easier than Paris to handle on foot so we will not worry with car rentals, parking and the extra expense.
 Instead we will buy a 2-day pass on a double-decker bus and see the sights.
 It’s hop-on-and-hop-off.
 After that we can easily do by foot or metro the rest for getting around.
-Even from the airport we can take a bus to the city.

-Views from the Double Decker bus
+Views from the Double Decker bus.
+We plan to see:

 Parc Guell, residence of Antonio Gaudi